What to expect from your appointment

 Assessment

-During the assessment process, the therapist will use one or more of many different methods to assess your child or young person’s relevant skills.
+During the assessment process, the therapist will use different methods to assess your child or young person’s relevant skills.
 These methods may include observing your child, playing with toys, looking at pictures, formal assessments or undertaking physical activities.
 The therapist may also wish to talk to your child’s nursery/playgroup or school teacher, to get a clearer idea of how your child functions in that environment.

 Discussion